GuideUpdated March 26, 2026

 +

 Complete every section of your profile: practice name, address, phone, website, hours, services, and a detailed description.
-Choose a specific category, add photos, post weekly updates, and respond to every review.
+Choose a specific category, add photos, and keep the profile accurate over time.

 Does Psychology Today help with SEO?